softwaremagico/ThinkMachine/README.md

 ## Notes
 This software has been developed using the [iText library] (http://itextpdf.com/) for PDF generation.
 Fading Suns is a TradeMark owned by Holistic Design.
+Fonts used in this project: DejaVuSans, ArchitectsDaughter and Roman Antique.

 ## Versions

 0.1.0 Basic PDF generation

 0.2.0 Multilingual added (English and Spanish).

+*0.3.0 Filling up the sheet.*